Conference Theme & Audience

-While New Zealand leads the world in a number of identity areas, we continue to learn from international experience and debate.
-We also cannot act alone.
-Finding solutions to many of the problems in the identity field rely on international agreement, standardisation and co-operation.
+While New Zealand is considered as a world leader in the area of digital identity and privacy, we continue to learn from international experience and debate.
+We cannot act alone.
+Solutions for many of the problems in the digital identity field depend on international agreement, standardisation and co-operation.

 - academic staff members and students

 - policy managers and analysts

 - privacy experts